Skip to main content

 Or call now

-Trauma care in San Antonio is concentrated at facilities including University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), Methodist Hospital Metropolitan.
-Common injuries treated at these centers include Complete loss of sensation and movement below the injury level, Respiratory complications requiring ventilator support, Pressure ulcers from prolonged immobility.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The San Antonio medical network handling acute injuries from incidents like this one centers around University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), and Methodist Hospital Metropolitan.
+Diagnoses we see again and again in these intake records include Complete loss of sensation and movement below the injury level, Respiratory complications requiring ventilator support, and Pressure ulcers from prolonged immobility.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 In San Antonio, these cases frequently arise along I-35 and at high-risk locations such as I-35 and I-10 interchange (downtown San Antonio).
 A recurring cause we see is Severe spinal cord trauma from motor vehicle accidents, which we investigate through police reports, eyewitness accounts, and available video footage.